schnadoslin/PhaKIR_Submission_Template/README.md

 ## Docker

 You are required to provide a Docker image for submission.
 A container created out of this image is used to process the provided data.
-Your Docker container should be configured to read data from the `input_data` directory and write the results to the `output_data` directory.
+Your Docker container should be configured to read data from the `inputs` directory and write the results to the `outputs` directory.

 ### Image